ReyWilly/web30React1/README.md

 - Navigate into the project folder.
 - Run `npm i` to download the project's dependencies listed in the `package.json`.
 - Run `npm start` to compile the project and spin up a dev server on `localhost`.
-- Run `npm run build` to compile the project with minification